JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-Provides the dependency on Java Compiler required for the [](tools_intellij_platform_gradle_plugin.md#code-instrumentation) to properly configure Ant tasks provided by the IntelliJ Platform.
+Provides the dependency on Java Compiler required for the [code instrumentation](tools_intellij_platform_gradle_plugin_tasks.md#instrumentCode) to properly configure Ant tasks provided by the IntelliJ Platform.

 ### `javaCompilerConfiguration`